 Imagine this: you’re dreaming, but you know that you’re dreaming and can control what happens in your dream – what would you do?
 This is what’s known as lucid dreaming.
 Sometimes it happens by accident, when you become aware that you’re dreaming but you continue dreaming.
 However, most of us don’t do this naturally, or at least frequently, so some people use techniques to increase the likelihood of having lucid dreams.

 A popular technique to do this is reality testing – repeatedly doing little checks of whether you’re awake or asleep during the day, as these checks will then often appear in your dreams.
 As Rebecca Turner explains on the World of Lucid Dreaming website, her favourite reality test is trying to push two fingers through the palm of her other hand.
 Obviously, when you’re awake you won’t be able to do this, but, if you do it enough, at some point it should happen in your dream, as the things we do in the daytime often appear in our dreams.
 When the check does appear in a dream, you will probably be able to push your fingers right through your hand, helping you to become aware that you’re dreaming, and from there you can control your dream and do what you want.

-As good as lucid dreaming might sound, the Sleep Foundation warns that there are some potential problems, such as disturbed sleep and possibly blurring the line between reality and fantasy.
+As good as lucid dreaming might sound, the Sleep Foundation warns that there are some potential problems, such as disturbed sleep and a possible blurring of the line between reality and fantasy.
 Walker is quite hopeful about the potential benefits of lucid dreaming, however: he explains that, as dreams help us with solving problems, we might one day be able to use lucid dreaming to help us solve waking life problems more effectively.

 Sleep well.
 And if you’re not sleeping well, or if you’re worried about anything here, the Sleep Foundation has good suggestions about how to sleep better and reduce or manage sleep problems – see the links below.